 The content of the 11+ is not taught in school, it is a style of testing unlike the SATS or equivalent Y5-6 school assessment, it is not representative of the National Curriculum and it is not appropriate for all children.
 While the grammar schools do not advocate “hot housing”, or excessive tutoring, facing the tests without some prior practice or experience would be daunting for the children and they would be unlikely to succeed.

-We do however administer practice tests, just as the real ones will be delivered, which are sent to us by the grammar schools in June/July.
+We do however administer a practice test, just as the real ones will be delivered, which are sent to us by the grammar schools in June/July.
 Whilst we are not allowed to let these papers leave the school premises parents are welcome to come to school and look at them to see where their children may need further practice over the summer.

 How much practice will my child need to do before taking the test?